Worship and Reflection

 Our school Vision of 'Learning together through Friendship and Faith' is the roots of our school - developed together with all stakeholders it encompass us a school family.
 It gives a shared belonging and focus for all that we do.

-Our Christian values of Kindness, Fairness and Hope are not only shared throughout our school community, but are used in school to help children understand their place in the world
+Our Christian values of Kindness, Fairness and Hope are not only shared throughout our school community, but are used in school to help children understand their place in the world.
+The story of Zacchaeus, Luke 19 underpins our vision and values.

 This page aims to provide a space to reflect and, if you so wish, share in worship.

-School Value: In Term 1 and 2 our school value is Kindness and we will be exploring the theme of Generosity.
+School Value: In Term 1 and 2 our school value is Kindness and we will be exploring the themes of Thankfulness and Service.

 We share time together each day in Collective Worship.
-This is a typical timetable fo the week.
+This is a typical timetable for the week.

 Thursday - Collective Worship exploring our theme